jshrake/ddg/README.rst

     | Equivalent to doing !py webbrowser on www.duckduckgo.com
     | Launches your browser and opens the Python documenation page for the webbrowser module

+ddg wa integral of sin x / x from negative inf to inf -b

+    | Launches your browser and opens the Wolfram Alpha result

+dg so [c++11] lambda return values -b

+    | Launches your browser and opens the Stack Overflow result for lambda return values filtered by the c++11 tag

 ddg my ip